kop1/newznab/README.txt

 ABOUT
-	Newznab is an nzbs.org clone PHP/Smarty application, which supports the indexing of usenet headers into a mysql database and provides a simple web based search interface onto the data.
+	Newznab is a PHP/Smarty application, which supports the indexing of usenet headers into a mysql database and provides a simple web based search interface onto the data.

 	It includes simple CMS facilities, SEO friendly URLs and is designed with the intention of allowing users to create a community around their index.